Cernius/NyTimesBestSellers/README.md

 # products

-A new Flutter application that contains New York Times best-sellers lazy loaded cached list with each book info.
+A new Flutter application that contains New York Times best-sellers lazy loaded cached list with each book's info.

 ## Getting Started